 There is a lot more that could be taken into account when using YouTube for your business, but these six steps will cover the general process you need to successfully plan, create, and market your videos.
 For additional assistance, Checkerboard Internet Services can help with all things digital marketing.

-Need help with your website’s SEO?
-We start every project with a complimentary competitive analysis.
+While optimizing your YouTube page, you could also look at your website’s SEO.
+If you need help ranking, we start every project with a complimentary competitive analysis.
 Start yours today and we’ll provide you with a plan to get found in search.